Prong (band): Interim (2002–2006)

-Victor and Raven joined Ministry in 2005 to write and tour in support of their 2006 album Rio Grande Blood.
+Victor and Rossi joined Ministry in 2005 to write and tour in support of their 2006 album Rio Grande Blood.
 The two also appear on Ministry's follow-up album The Last Sucker (2007), although in a more limited capacity.

 Reformation (2007–present)

 In 2007, Prong signed to Al Jourgensen's 13th Planet Records, who released Power of the Damager on October 2, 2007.
 The band embarked on the "Slicing Across America" and "Slicing Across Europe" tours supporting the album in 2007 and early 2008.
 Joining Tommy Victor for the tour were Monte Pittman and drummer Aaron Rossi; bassist Paul Raven had died of a heart attack in his sleep on October 20, 2007, at the age of 46.

 Rossi joined Ministry as their new drummer on the "C U LaTour" which started in March 2008.

 Alexei Rodriguez and Tony Campos from Static-X were on the lineup with Tommy supporting Soulfly on the "Blood Fire War Hate" tour in the fall of 2009.
 They were replaced by Jason Christopher (bass) in 2011 and Art Cruz (drums) in 2012.

 The band supported Fear Factory on their tour which ended on June 6, 2010.
 Prong released a new album, Carved into Stone, on April 23, 2012, with Long Branch Records/SPV.
 It was produced by Steve Evetts.
 The band toured as a headliner and with acts such as Crowbar in the US, and in May 2012 performed Beg to Differ in its entirety during a two-week tour in Europe.

 In the summer of 2013, the band performed an extensive European festival and headline run and also recorded a self-released "Official Bootleg" entitled Unleashed in the West – Live in Berlin via Bandcamp.com.

 After spending November and December 2013 in the studio, Prong released their ninth album, Ruining Lives, on Steamhammer/SPV in April 2014 and toured extensively in its support.
 Blabbermouth.net called the album "Tommy Victor's personal liberation."
 The album was produced by Victor and mixed by Steve Evetts.

 The band started a second wave of touring behind Ruining Lives in July 2014, with European festivals and headline shows.
 They also toured in North America, both as headliners and as support to Overkill, followed by a tour in Europe as main support to Overkill in October and November.

 In 2015, the band released the cover album Songs from the Black Hole, followed a year later by their eleventh studio album X – No Absolutes.
 Another album, Zero Days, was released in 2017.
 In 2017, at the beginning of August, they played a concert in Polish Woodstock Festival.
 Prong's next release was the EP Age of Defiance, released on November 29, 2019.

-They also have a new full-length studio album in the works.
+The band's thirteenth studio album, State of Emergency, was released on October 6, 2023.